 After spending the night at Marhi, we started Day 2 with the steep climb of 900 mt to Rohtang Pass on cycle to be covered in 17 km of bad roads and heavy traffic.
 The rains only added to the chaos we already had.

 However, once we started, we realized it isn’t really difficult up to the pass.
 Strong will power, persistence and sticking to basics were all we needed to complete the climb.
-It was a sense of great achievement for me to reach my first pass at 4000 mt on
+It was a sense of great achievement for me to reach my first pass at 4000 mt on my bicycle.

 The downhill ride till Sissu was a bigger challenge for us due to bad roads and shooting stones on the road due to tunnel work in the region.
 The valley turned greener, glaciers became closer, water streams started crossing the roads and more waterfalls were visible.